qgindi/LibreAutomate/Other/DocFX/_doc/api/index.md

 #### Native code files
 - `AuCpp.dll`, `Au.DllHost.exe` - used by `Au.dll`.

 These files are in LibreAutomate subfolders `64` and `32`.
-The .exe compiler copies them to the .exe folder.
+The exe compiler copies them to the exe folder.
 When using the library via NuGet, they are in subfolder `runtimes`.

 Other dll files in the LibreAutomate folder are not part of the library.
 They are undocumented.